rustybucket145/Yacht-Brain-Python/README.md

 pip install sqlalchemy

+///this does not work yet
+Install espeak by running the following commands this will allow your rpi to give verbal warnings/alarms when sensors reach alarm status sudo apt-get install espeak chromium-browser --enable-speech-dispatcher
+//////

 Now you can clone the Yacht Brain for Python from git into your RPi from the terminal run the following command git clone https://github.com/rustybucket145/Yacht-Brain-Python.git